Getting Started

 Carrying an HTTP/2 Preface

 HTTY does not interpret HTTP/2 frames.
-It only preserves byte ordering while moving the connection through terminal-safe chunks.
+It only performs the bootstrap and then preserves byte ordering while the connection runs over the raw transport.
 That makes it suitable for forwarding the client connection preface and subsequent frame exchange unchanged.

 require "stringio"